KirellosElmasry/CarsDemoRestWS/README.md

 ### How to Run

-This application is packaged as a jar which has Tomcat 8 embedded.
+This application runs using Spring boot and packaged as a jar which has Tomcat 8 embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the java -jar command.
 I used flywaydb to db version control.

 -Clone this repository
 -Make sure you are using JDK 1.8 and Maven 3.x
--You can build the project and run the tests by running mvn clean package
+-You can build the project by running mvn clean package